godtierstorytelling-ctrl/story-spark-portfolio/docs/system-logic.md

 ---

 # 🔒 3.
-Redirect Logic (redirect-logic.js)
+Redirect Logic (`redirect-logic.js`)

-Redirect logic ensures Story Spark stays focused on storytelling by intercepting:
+Redirect logic ensures Story Spark stays focused on **storytelling** by intercepting:

-business questions
+- business questions

-legal issues
+- legal issues

-mental health topics
+- mental health topics

-coding/programming
+- coding/programming

-finance
+- finance

-anything outside the narrative domain
+- anything outside the narrative domain

-How redirect logic works:
+### How redirect logic works

-The user enters a message
+1. The user enters a message

-The system checks if it contains banned topics
+2. The system checks if it contains off-topic or disallowed content

-If yes → Story Spark returns a redirect message and does not pass the input to the module
+3. If yes → Story Spark returns a **redirect message** and does *not* pass the input to the module

-If no → the input continues into the active module
+4. If no → the input continues into the active module

-Redirect flow diagram:
+### Redirect flow diagram:

 User Input
 ↓
 Redirect Logic Check?
 │
-   ├── Yes → respond with redirect message, stop module ↓
+├── Yes → respond with redirect message, halt module
+↓
 └── No → pass input to current module

-Redirect messages rotate through a set of variations to keep the experience warm and human.
+Redirect messages rotate through a set of variations to keep the experience warm and conversational.

-Why this matters:
+### Why this matters

-Keeps interactions on mission
+- Keeps interactions on mission

-Protects the GPT system from drifting
+- Protects the GPT system from drifting

-Reflects real-world safety and domain guardrails
+- Reflects real-world safety and domain guardrails

-Ensures every module receives valid inputs
+- Ensures every module receives valid inputs

 ---